anthonyteti/nfl-game-prediction-model/README.md

   - Evaluate “model vs market” differentials to focus on high-confidence bets.
 - Incorporate injury/travel/weather adjustments or player-level advanced metrics (QB EPA, pressure rates).
 - Experiment with alternative algorithms (LightGBM, XGBoost) or neural nets.
-- Package the pipeline for automated retraining (e.g., Prefect, Airflow) and add CI for unit tests/linting.

-## License

-This repository is for educational and portfolio purposes.
-NFL data belongs to its respective providers (nflverse / nflfastR).
-Use responsibly according to their terms of service.